10 things you need to know about the new SOLAS regulations

 The shipper is responsible for the verification of the packed container’s weight, therefore ALL shippers will need to establish policies and procedures to ensure the implementation of this regulatory change.

-At John Good Shipping, we like to help our customers gain a clearer understanding about the shipping process, in order to provide more transparent and smooth transportation of cargo.
+At John Good Logistics, we like to help our customers gain a clearer understanding about the shipping process, in order to provide more transparent and smooth transportation of cargo.

 We’ve come up with 10 things you need to know about the basic principles under the SOLAS Requirement: